browserengineering/book/book/styles.md

 should start at 0) or produce an index output and should return a list of parsed selector/body pairs.

+Make sure to test your parser, like you did the [HTML parser](html.md) two chapters back.
+If you find an error, the best way to proceed is to print the index at the beginning of every parsing function, and print both the index and parsed value at the end.
+You'll get a lot of output, but if you step through it by hand, you will find your mistake.

 Now that we've parsed a CSS file, we need to apply it to the elements on the page.